The Amazing Echoplex

 Electronic

 There are two head systems that support the two modes in the Echoplex.
 The switch on the far left chooses between "Echo" and "Sound on Sound" modes.
 First, the echo system.
 Echo is accomplished by recording the guitar's signal on to the tape and playing it back.
 The tape playback signal is mixed with the with the original guitar signal and Voile'! echo.
 The "Echo Volume" control blends the output of the record head with the guitar signal.
 In the Echoplex, the delay time is set by moving the record head closer to and further away from the playback head.
-The further away the two are, the long the delay time.
+The further away the two are, the longer the delay time.
 So far, our description gives you one echo.
 In order to get more than one repeat, the output of the playback head is mixed with the original signal and fed back into the record head.
 The "Echo Sustain" control varies how much of the playback signal is fed back to the record head.

 So, looking at the picture, we see three heads in contact with the tape across the bottom.
 The center head, with what looks like a big wheel below it, is a combined record and erase head.
 The tape goes by the erase head section and any previous signal is erased from it.
 It then goes by the record section of the same head where a new copy of the guitar is recorded onto it.
 From that head the tape moves to the echo playback head on the left, where the recorded signal is played back, mixed with the original signal, and sent to the output.
 Remember that the delay time is set by the distance between the record and playback heads.
 The spike in the middle of the "wheel" below the record head is the handle that allows you to move the record head back and forth along the bridge and thus vary the delay length.
 The handle protrudes through the tape system cover and the attached pointer protrudes through the front and points at a scale that allows you to remember and reproduce delay time settings.